 A few cents every cuppa

-Boiling an electric kettle costs 4 to 5 cents.
+It cost between 4 to 5 cents each time you boil water using an electric kettle.
 It also depends on the size of the kettle and your electricity rate.
 Most commercial kettles range from 1.5 L to 1.8 L, the larger size intuitively consumes more electricity.

 Use it efficiently